cynne844/r-cyclistic-bike-share-analysis/README.md

 2. Changed the `usertype` column in the 2019 data ("Subscriber," "Customer") to match the 2020 format ("member," "casual").
 3. Calculated **`ride_length_mins`** and extracted **`day_of_week`**, **`month`**, and **`year`** from the timestamp column for comparative analysis.
 4. Removed invalid or extreme outliers: rides less than 1 minute (system tests) and rides longer than 16 hours (960 minutes, likely data errors or missing end times).
-5. Created a standardized and cleaned table of all unique station coordinates to support potential geographic visualization (e.g., using `str_trim()` and `str_to_lower()`).
+5. Created a standardized and cleaned table of all unique station coordinates to support potential geographic visualization.

 ## Key Findings and Insights

-The analysis confirmed significant differences in trip volume, duration, and usage context between the two customer segments.
+The analysis confirmed significant differences in trip volume, duration and usage context between the two customer segments.

 ### 1. Trip Volume and Duration